ScottPlot/ScottPlot.NET/content/cookbook/5.0/index_.md

 <li><a href='/cookbook/5.0/SignalConst'>SignalConst</a> - SignalConst is a type of signal plot which contains immutable data points and occupies more memory but offers greater performance for extremely large datasets.
 It is rarely needed, but best use for plotting data containing millions of points.</li>
 <li><a href='/cookbook/5.0/SignalXY'>SignalXY Plot</a> - SignalXY are a high performance plot type optimized for X/Y pairs where the X values are always ascending.
 For large datasets SignalXY plots are much more performant than Scatter plots (which allow unordered X points) but not as performant as Signal plots (which require fixed spacing between X points).</li>
 <li><a href='/cookbook/5.0/Text'>Text</a> - Text labels can be placed on the plot in coordinate space</li>
+<li><a href='/cookbook/5.0/TriangularAxis'>Triangular Axis</a> - Create a triangular axis and add it to the plot to display data on a triangular coordinate system.</li>
 <li><a href='/cookbook/5.0/VectorField'>Vector Field</a> - Vector fields display a collection of vectors rooted at points in coordinate space</li>
 </ul>
 <h1>General</h1>